bones-codes/the_colonel/README.md

 The process ids (PIDs) are stored within an array that is referenced by new_proc_readdir whenever a process related command is sent.
 If the PID is found within the array, it is not returned.
 This method of hiding leaves process related commands intact, i.e. `ls`, `ps`, `lsof`, `netstat`, `kill`.
 Both the custom /proc entry and files are hidden by name and prefix.

-During [rootkit removal](../master/lkm/rootkit.c#L292-L295), all modified functions are restored, the custom /proc entry is deleted, and any hidden PIDs and files are revealed.
+Uninstalling the Colonel restores all modified functions, deletes the custom /proc entry, and reveals any hidden PIDs and files.

 _In researching the rootkit build, I focused my efforts on [module programming](http://www.tldp.org/LDP/lkmpg/2.6/html/), and other linux rootkits – specifically Ormi's tutorial on [Writing a Simple Linux Rootkit](http://w3.cs.jmu.edu/kirkpams/550-f12/papers/linux_rootkit.pdf).
 Since my modifications are fairly lightweight, and the implementation fairly straightforward, most of my personal involvement was in commenting to ensure that I understood what was occurring._